-B.2.1.1.5 Stakeholder Group
+2.1.1.5 Stakeholder Group

 A stakeholder is an invited individual or organisation who has a specific interest in the activities and outputs of the project, such as the tools and techniques that are being proposed.
 Stakeholders bring high levels of sector- and subject-specific knowledge that will be used to help develop the project's deliverables, including the case studies and the climate service prototypes.
 They will be able to participate in the work packages and provide support and advice throughout the project.
-The stakeholder group is already well advanced (a subset of those identified have provided letters of support - see Appendix 4) and will be formally formed just after the project start).
-There will be three stakeholder conferences, one near the start of the project, one at the mid-point and one at the end.
+The stakeholder group is already well advanced (a subset of those identified have provided letters of support - see Appendix 4) and will be formally formed just after the project start (WP 11).
+There will be two stakeholder conferences, one near start of the project and one at the end.
 Other stakeholder meetings will be arranged with appropriate partners as required.